kennyddeng/SYSC3010A-L1W-G11-Project/README.md

 ### Raspberry Pi 2
 Raspberry Pi 2 is responsible for hosting the Video Livestream and monitoring/detecting ambient sound levels.
 When the ambient sound level reaches over a certain threshold, a video/audio file will be captured and uploaded to Firebase Storage for viewing on a Flask Server.
 1. To host the Video Livestream, navigate to [livestream.py](livestream.py) in the root directory and run the script.
 2. To constantly poll the ambient environment and detect high sound levels (and also record video/audio when this event occurs), navigate to [device2_monitor.py](device2_monitor.py) in the root directory and run the script.
+NOTE: Some adjustment of the sound detection threshold on the back of the Sound Sensor may be required (raise/lower threshold using the adjustment screw on the back of the Sound Sensor as necessary).

 ### Raspberry Pi 3
 Raspberry Pi 3 is responsible for hosting the Flask server that serves as the Front End GUI for this project.
 To set up the flask server, perform the following: